sftcd/openssl/doc/designs/ech-api.md

 allows the application to load keys from a buffer (that should contain the same content as a file) and was added for haproxy which prefers not to do disk reads after initial startup (for resilience reasons apparently).

+If the ``for_retry`` input has the value 1, then the corresponding ECHConfig values will be returned to clients in the ``retry-config`` that may enable a client to use ECH in a subsequent connection.

 The content of files referred to above must also match the format defined in [draft-farrell-tls-pemesni](https://datatracker.ietf.org/doc/draft-farrell-tls-pemesni/).